editeodoro/discH/README.md

-The projecet have been migrated to the repository galpynamics
+The project has been migrated to the repository galpynamics: https://github.com/iogiul/galpynamics